kragen/derctuo/transaction-per-call.md

 inside the transaction.)
 Compiling code for latency-sensitive transactions in this way may be a worthwhile optimization.

+A more extreme version of this is possible if the high-priority transactions are read-only; see the section below about read-only transactions and time travel.

 ### Reducing the number of mutable variables ###

 As mentioned above in the “fearless concurrency” section, the cost of